 In 845, he entered the river Seine, at the head of the largest Viking invasion to hit Francia yet.
 In a time when armies usually numbered hundreds of men, according to the Frankish sources, Ragnar's legendary force numbered 5000.
 They sacked Rouen and sailed off with huge amounts of wealth.
 Before heading further south towards the capital, Norse men plundered many fertile districts around Paris.
 Like his predecessors and his descendants after him, Ragnar only fought when the odds were in his favor.
 He favored blitzkrieg tactics to terrorize, demoralize and overwhelm opponents before they could muster a strong enough force to oppose him.

-Determined not to allow the invaders to sack the royal abbey of Saint-Denis, Charles the Bald assembled his army into two parts.
-One of which he placed on either side of the river.
+Determined not to allow the invaders to sack the royal abbey of Saint-Denis, Charles the Bald assembled his army into two parts, one of which he placed on either side of the river.
 A shrewd tactician Ragnar simply attacked the smaller army, wiping it out in full view of their helpless comrades on the other side.

 Frankish warriors could do nothing but watch as just over a hundred survivors were sacrificed to Odin on a small island in the river Seine.
 Faced with unbeatable odds, the city's horrified defenders could do nothing but wait for the eventual Viking attack.
 Even though Paris was situated on an island in the River Seine and fortified with strong defenses, it was perfectly suited for a Viking blockade and attack.

 Not long after that, a disease began to spread throughout Ragnar's camp, which significantly weakened his position in a foreign land.
 He knew it was time to go home.
 On Easter Sunday, that same year, a date that was almost certainly picked on purpose in order to demoralize the Christian population, Ragnar demanded from Charles the Bald six thousand pounds of gold and silver.
-This was the first of many occasions when Viking raiders were paid off to leave Francia peacefully.
+This was the first of many occasions when Viking raiders were paid to leave Francia peacefully.

 You might ask yourself why a mighty, self-respecting ruler like Ragnar Lothbrok would renounce his polytheistic faith and willingly accept the beliefs of his arch enemies?
-If he, in fact, converted to Christianity, which we don't have any written source to confirm, Ragnar probably didn't think much about the spiritual aspects of it.
+If he, in fact, converted to Christianity, which we don't have any written source to confirm, Ragnar probably didn't think much about the spiritual aspect of it.

 It is important to remember that early medieval Christianity was based on one religion, one god, one king, one nation, and one state, which was an enormous power base for European rulers during the Viking Era.
 Additionally, the greatest emphasis was on how you demonstrate your faith, rather than on the faith itself, so accepting Christianity for Ragnar was more of a formality than the actual change of lifestyle.